 Tenants will often only report larger maintenance issues that need to be addressed immediately.
 An inspection is an opportunity for you to spot any minor problems and arrange for repairs.
 Doing so in the early stages is almost always more cost-effective.
 It’s also a chance for you to pick up on issues that, through no fault of their own, the tenant hasn’t even noticed.
 A fresh pair of eyes is always beneficial to spotting these seemingly insignificant problems.

-As far as maintenance goes, you should be sure to investigate the following:
+You should be sure to investigate the following:

 - Signs of mould or damp